All Products

 The node name can contain only letters, digits, underscores (_), and periods (.).

-DataWorks allows you to upload a resource from your on-premises machine to DataStudio before you can reference the resource.
-If the EMR cluster that you want to use is a DataLake cluster, you can perform the following steps to reference an EMR JAR resource.
+DataWorks allows you to upload a resource from your on-premises machine to DataStudio before you reference the resource.
+If you use an EMR data lake cluster, you can perform the following steps to reference an EMR JAR resource.
 If the EMR Shell node depends on large amounts of resources, the resources cannot be uploaded by using the DataWorks console.
 In this case, you can store the resources in Hadoop Distributed File System (HDFS) and reference the resources in the code of the EMR Shell node.

 1. Create an EMR JAR resource.